Theta divisors and permutohedra: Introduction

 In the rest of the paper we discuss the connection of $\Theta^n$ and $X_\Pi^n$ with two other manifolds appeared in relation with integrable Toda lattice and known to be related to permutohedra.

-The first one is the Tomei manifold $M_T^n$, which is the set of the real symmetric tridiagonal matrices with given spectrum.
-Tomei \cite{Tomei} used the Toda flows to show that $M_T^n$ can be glued from $2^n$ copies of permutohedron and computed its Euler characteristic $\chi(M_T^n)$ in terms of the Bernoulli numbers.
-We show, in particular, that $\chi(M_T^n)$ equals the signatures of both $X_\Pi^n$ and $\Theta^n$.
+The first one is the Tomei manifold $M_T^n$, which is a real $n$-dimensional manifold consisting of the real symmetric tridiagonal matrices with given spectrum.
+Tomei \cite{Tomei} used the Toda flows to show that $M_T^n$ can be glued from $2^n$ copies of permutohedron and computed its Euler characteristic.
+We use this to show that, in particular, the Euler characteristic of the Tomei manifold equals the signatures of both $X_\Pi^n$ and $\Theta^n$:

 We show also that the Hermitian version of Tomei manifold $M^{4n}_{HT}$, studied by Bloch, Flaschka and Ratiu \cite{BFR}, is not diffeomorphic to any symplectic manifold $M^{4n}$ with Hamiltonian action of torus $T^{2n}$ and that $M^{4}_{HT}$ does not admit any almost complex (and hence, any symplectic) structure.